-View a list of custom-defined functions.
+View a list of custom-defined functions available to an application.
+You must specify an application name.
+Minimum permission required: read.

 If MaxL shows no application name next to a function in the display output, then that function is global (system-wide).